 The application period is open between 15th May and 15th July each year.
 The application process consists of an online application.
 Certain documents need to be handed in as originals and/or certified copies for enrolment.
 Please note specifically the requirements for the proof of German language proficience and the preliminary documentation (known as "Vorprüfungsdokumentation", VPD) by uni-assist.
 A detailled description of the process can be found on TUM's main page.

 In principle a transfer from another University to TUM is a standard application.
 After matriculation you can apply for a transfer of credits.
 This transfer is learning outcome based and it will be decided for every individual module, if it is possible to transfer, or not.
 So it is likely that not all of your credits can be transferred and you need to retake a significant number of credits.
 This defines the semester you are assigned to and consequently the duration you would need to study at TUM.

 Applications for transfer are accepted between 15th May and 15th July for the winter term and between 15th November and 15th January for the summer term.

 In case you do not have a proof of German proficiency, but are proficient in English, the Bachelor Electrical Engineering and Information Technology might be interesting for you.
-The program features a similar curriculum as the German program and includes an overseas immersion program at TUM's home campus.
+The program is a joint degree between the two Universities.

 Please find more information on the program at TUM Asia's pages.